Pan-I/Tic-Tac-Toe/README.md

 ---
 ## 📍Attributions 📜
-- All of the audio files used in this project are from [freesound.org](https://freesound.org/)
+- All the audio files used in this project are from [freesound.org](https://freesound.org/)
 - The credits for the audio used are here: [**Attributions link**](https://github.com/Pan-I/Tic-Tac-Toe/tree/main/readme_links/Attributions.md)

 This project was heavily inspired by the following videos:
 - ['Beginner Godot Tutorial - How To Make Tic Tac Toe' by Coding with Russ](https://www.youtube.com/watch?v=w6leMEr1aGo&ab_channel=CodingWithRuss)
 - ['Minimax Algorithm for Tic Tac Toe (Coding Challenge 154)' by The Coding Train](https://www.youtube.com/watch?v=trKjYdBASyQ)

-The following assets in `\assets` did use both Photoshop AI generation, as well as older Photoshop editing techniques:
+The following assets in `\assets` did use both Photoshop AI generation, and more traditional Photoshop editing techniques:

 - Grid.png
 - SidePanel.png